 unwritten rules of the bike road.

-getting ready to pass another rider, its always better if the person you're passing knows you are coming.
+1. When you're getting ready to pass another rider, its always better if the person you're passing knows you are coming.
 A simple "good morning" or "on your left" will do the trick, if you do not have a bell.
 On the flip side, if you are being passed, try and get over to your right because the rider behind you should be passing on the left.

 2. Signaling is important for your safety and that of motorists and other cyclists.
 If you're making a left and the person behind you doesn't know, an accident is likely to occur.
 Using your left arm, put your arm straight out to signal a left turn.
 If you bend your elbow to point your hand up, then you are signaling a right turn.
 If you bend your elbow so your hand is down with your fist clenched, that means you're about to stop.